TigerGraph-DevLabs/detect-cryptocurrency-fraud/README.md

 # Detecting Cryptocurrency Fraud with Graph Embeddings

 This demo illustrates the use of TigerGraph and ML models to identify phishing accounts from cryptocurrency transactions.
-It demonstrates the following
+It demonstrates the whole end-to-end experience including:
 1. How to load data into TigerGraph database
 2. How to compute graph embeddings using the TigerGraph Data Science Library algorithms
 3. How to train a neural network model with the learned embeddings